software-mansion/radon-ide/packages/docs/docs/troubleshooting.md

 ### -sec-num- Fresh installation in VSCode / Cursor

-There are two locations on the disk where React Native IDE stores its information.
+There are two locations on the disk where Radon IDE stores its information.

-1) The installation directory is located under `~/.vscode/extensions/swmansion.react-native-ide-*` – with a suffix of current version + CPU architecture
+1. The installation directory is located under `~/.vscode/extensions/swmansion.react-native-ide-*` – with a suffix of current version + CPU architecture
-2) Emulator instance storage is located under `~/Library/Caches/com.swmansion.react-native-ide`
+2. Emulator instance storage is located under `~/Library/Caches/com.swmansion.react-native-ide`

 If you'd like to perform a clean installation, you can delete both of those folders, restart VSCode and install the extension again from the marketplace.